 If I want one installed, what should I do?

-If you’d like to have an EFV installed on the natural gas service line at your premises, please complete our request form and someone from Elkton Gas will reach out to set up an appointment.
+If you’d like to have an EFV installed on the natural gas service line at your premises, please contact customer care.

 Is there a cost to have an EFV installed at your request?